facebook/prophet/docs/_docs/multiplicative_seasonality.md

 ![png](/prophet/static/multiplicative_seasonality_files/multiplicative_seasonality_10_0.png)

 With `seasonality_mode='multiplicative'`, holiday effects will also be modeled as multiplicative.
-Any added seasonalities or extra regressors will by default use whatever `seasonality_mode` is set to, but can be overridden by specifying `mode='additive'` or `mode='multiplicative'` as an argument when adding the seasonality or regressor.
+Any added seasonalities or extra regressors will by default use whatever `seasonality_mode` is set to, but can be overriden by specifying `mode='additive'` or `mode='multiplicative'` as an argument when adding the seasonality or regressor.